 (a) Whether a party is in breach of contract is determined by the agreement or, in the absence of agreement, this [Act].
 A breach occurs if a party without legal excuse fails to perform an obligation in a timely manner, repudiates a contract, or exceeds a contractual use term, or otherwise is not in compliance with an obligation placed on it by this [Act] or the agreement.
 A breach, whether or not material, entitles the aggrieved party to its remedies.
+Whether a breach of a contractual use term is an infringement or a misappropriation is determined by applicable informational property rights law.

-- (b) A breach of contract is material if: - (1) the contract so provides;
+(b) A breach of contract is material if:

+(1) the contract so provides;